Analysis | GOP leaders’ embrace of Trump’s refusal to concede fits pattern of rising authoritarianism, data shows

 But V-Dem’s data underscores how much of the Republican Party has adopted the authoritarian beliefs and tactics of the president.
 Many of the GOP leaders going along with Trump’s baseless claims of voter fraud will still be in office after he leaves.

-“That leading Republicans are not willing to defend the electoral process shows that Trump is not the only GOP politician who has a problem with key democratic norms,” Luehrmann said.
+“That leading Republicans are not willing to defend the electoral process shows that Trump is not the only GOP politician who has a problem with key democratic norms,” Lührmann said.